So why bother making an archived record of your collection? There are many reasons:

 Sell on our site, with no listing fees, commission fees or time limit for listings

 You can choose to accept an offer on your item by clicking the ‘Sell - Accept Offers’ button or ‘Sell at a Fixed Price’ button and anyone in the world browsing the site will be able to make you an offer or buy at your fixed price.
 In addition, your item can be found on our site by anyone doing a standard Internet search.
 It will bring them to your item page.
 They don’t have to find our site first.
-The whole world of collectors can find your item.
+The whole world of collectors can find your item from a standard Internet search.
 You don’t have to sell any of your collection; there is no need to sell any of your items in order to record your collection on this site.
 It’s just a service we offer.

 Showcase your collection